Wednesday, August 31, 2016

 Aesthetics

-This is literally one of the most stunning 16-Bit games I have ever played which is thanks to John Dale and Leigh Christian.
-They have created a game with bright, radiant visuals and so many comical characters.
+This is literally one of the most stunning 16-bit games I have ever seen.
+This quality is thanks to John Dale and Leigh Christian who have created a game with bright, radiant visuals and so many comical characters.
 Nothing has been sacrificed and you will see your Atari ST looking this good AND that includes ultra-smooth scrolling.
+Wonderful stuff!!

-Sound effects are brilliant and best experienced using an Atari STe.
+Sound effects are excellent and best experienced when using an Atari STe.
 Yes, I said STe but that doesn't mean the ST is lacking.
 Not one bit.
-Accompanying music is perfect with a fun-themed high-quality tune, that remains in your head all day.
+Accompanying music is perfect with a fun-themed high-quality tune, that remains in your head - all day.
 Yes, Magic Boy is most definitely one of the sexiest Atari ST games I have ever played.

 Future Zone has some incredible levels to hop through as does the quirky Plastic Place.